Ever hear of the expression, “Happy wife, happy life”?

 Gabby has it all covered for you.

 Happy Blog, Happy Life provides everything and more whether it is books to read or things to do in your spare time.
-Gabby also has a store where you can purchase shark teeth jewelry and charms, along with some amazing artwork.
+Gabby also has a store where you can purchase shark teeth jewelry and charms.

 She has a wicked sense of humor that you’ll see in her posts, and I’d also recommend checking out those shark teeth jewelry too!
 She has shown me some fossils in her collection and I was floored at the beauty of them; it was intriguing to hear about the history, along with the adaptations linked to those animals that would eventually fizzle out in the evolutionary line.
 If not for her poetry and artwork, I personally say her niche would be in archaeology.